tdeprelle/workflow_and_installs/torch_workflow.md

 luarocks install display
 ```

-Once it is installed, you can just run :
+Once it is installed, you can just run ``` th -ldisplay.start``` in  a terminal and in your lua script:

 ```Lua
 disp = require 'display'